-All undergraduate BM students, including composition majors, must take applied instrument lessons and perform in a major ensemble each semester they are enrolled in composition applied lessons.
-Thus they need to audition in their instrument of choice or voice (solo skill level) and be accepted by the performance area as well.
-BA in music technology are not required to perform in an ensemble.
+All undergraduate B.M. students, including composition majors, must take applied instrument lessons and perform in a major ensemble each semester they are enrolled in composition applied lessons.
+Thus, they need to audition in their instrument of choice or voice (solo skill level) and be accepted by the performance area as well.
+A B.A. in music technology is not required to perform in an ensemble.

 Is the Music Technology emphasis like a “recording engineering” degree?

 The audition is an interview with the area faculty who will assess your readiness for the program.
-Since this is a music program students must be functioning musicians (able to read music on an instrument).
+Since this is a music program, students must be functioning musicians (able to read music on an instrument).
 Also, you need to demonstrate facility with music technology (done during the interview).
-In addition, you must be ready to take undergraduate theory courses.
-Remember, this is a “music” program and it is focused on the artistic/creative aspects of the craft.
-We place emphasis on listening skills and musical acuity, skills that characterize all good music technicians.
+You must also be ready to take undergraduate theory courses.
+Remember, this is a music program and it is focused on the artistic and creative aspects of the craft.
+We place emphasis on listening skills and musical acuity - skills that characterize all good music technicians.

 Do I need to audition for the Music Minor with emphasis in Music Technology?

-No. The Music Minor is a great path for those who already have a Major and want to complement it with solid training in technology as it relates to sound and music but without most of the theoretical and performance requirements of the Major.
-The Music Minor offers access to all our technology courses and the ability to participate in collaborative sound and multimedia projects in the Music program and other departments.
+No. The Music Minor is a great path for those who already have a Major and want to complement it with solid training in technology as it relates to sound and music, but without most of the theoretical and performance requirements of the Major.
+The Music Minor offers access to all our technology courses, as well as the ability to participate in collaborative sound and multimedia projects in the Music program and other departments.
 Students take a minimum of music specific courses.
 Contact the Music Minor Advisor for more details.